emma-ladouceur/NutNet-CAFE/README.md

 **1_Data_Prep.R** This script cleans data to living herbaceous vascular species only and calculates per species biomass according to total plot biomass and life form group (graminoid, forb, legume etc.).
 Original data associated with this code not provided.

-**2_Data_Prep.R** This workflow takes cleaned, filtered data (woody and non-vascular species removed) per species biomass estimate data and re-calculates measures of species richness.
+**2_Data_Prep.R** This workflow takes cleaned, filtered data (woody and non-vascular species removed) per species biomass estimate data and calculates measures of species richness.
 Original data associated with this code not provided.

 **3_Data_Prep.R** This preps data for price equation comparisons, which just pairs data into temporal subsets for every site for meaningful comparisons and outputs subsets of the data in pairs

 **FOLDER: cluster -> price_pairs**
+These scripts are run on an HPC and not a local machine.
 - *Price_Pairs_Wrapper.sh* This is a wrapper script to submit multiple jobs for every subset to the cluster
 - *Price_Pairs_Submit.sh* This is the submit script to submit each job to the cluster
 - *Price_Pairs.R* This is the R script that runs in the cluster iteratively over every subset of data